sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 of Deckahedron World being played.
 For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what Deckahedron World is and how it is played.

----

-To make your job of teaching the rules easier, this guide has **scripts**.
-The scripts are written to be read by you to the players at the table.

-Before sitting down with your group of players, you should read all the rules.
-Your players will have questions, you will need to answer them.

 # First Session